Use ads to focus on the outcome you want

 Similarly, I was able to do a pretty good job on my sister’s project, even though my skills were kind of rusty.
 As long as I remembered to focus my attention on those nails going in, my body memory caught up and obeyed.

 I think that’s exactly what we’re trying to do with the techniques I’m describing in this blog: keep our attention on the outcomes we want.
-Whether that outcome is a job, a behavior change, an adventure, an object, a relationship, or whatever - encountering images and messages about it regularly helps keep our attention focussed on that goal.
+Whether that outcome is a job, a behavior change, an adventure, an object, a relationship, or whatever – encountering images and messages about it regularly helps keep our attention focused on that goal.

 When you’re designing your ads, try to create a tiny place where the reality you want to achieve is already true.
 For example, use your digital camera to photograph yourself standing near the car, job or house you want.
 Or use Photoshop to insert yourself into a picture of an exotic destination or domestic paradise.
 The beauty of technology is that you can create a visual representation of a situation that don’t yet exist outside of your mind.